-The Illiquid Portfolio consists partly of a directly held property asset, Bentley Works.
-In addition, the Illiquid Portfolio will include assets held in alternative credit and private equity portfolios.
+The Illiquid Portfolio consists partly of a directly held property asset, Bentley Works, as well as assets held in alternative credit and private equity portfolios.
 For more details on these portfolios please refer to the SIA.

-The Illiquid Portfolio will be in the range of 0% to 20% of the total Fund assets and is expected to reduce over time as the illiquid investments mature.
+The Illiquid Portfolio is expected to broadly be in the range of 0% to 20% of the total Fund assets and is expected to reduce over time as the illiquid investments mature.